Who Is in Charge of Paying for the Appraisal and Inspection In Texas

 Costs of Home Inspections in Texas

-Home inspection fees in Texas usually range from $300 to $500.
-These costs depend on the size and location of the property.
-It’s a cost that buyers should remember when investing in real estate.
+Home inspection fees in Texas usually range from $300 to $500, depending on the size and location of the property.
+Buyers should remember this cost when investing in real estate.

 How is a Home Inspection Different from an Appraisal?